Reactive Synthesis of Smart Contract Control Flows: Implementation and Evaluation

-The evaluation shows that our toolchain is efficient: the translation of the state machine into Solidity code is nearly instantaneous.
-For most contracts, \tool synthesizes a state machine in less than two seconds.
-To show that the approach scales to larger, real-life contracts, we included the NFT auction, a parameterized specification for a contract actively maintained by Avolabs.
+The goal of our evaluation is to show that 1) parameterized pastTSL is indeed a suitable logic for specifying smart contract state machines and 2) that our implemented toolchain is efficient.
+To do so, we specified and synthesized ten different smart contracts with a non-trivial temporal control flow using pastTSL specifications with and without parameters.
+A detailed description of all benchmarks is provided in \Cref{a:benchmarks}.
+The most challenging benchmark to specify was the NFT auction, a parameterized specification for a contract actively maintained by Avolabs.
 Its reference implementation has over 1400 lines of code.
-We specified the contract according to the README provided on the GitHub of Avolabs~\cite{NFTReference}.
+We manually extracted 30 past-time formulas from the README of the contract provided on the GitHub of Avolabs~\cite{NFTReference}.

-\paragraph{Comparison to Handwritten Contracts.} We compare the Solidity code generated by \tool to handwritten implementations for the same contracts found in the literature but without formal guarantees.
-For a fair comparison, we extend our code with the implementation of the contract beyond the specified temporal control flow.
-A detailed table with the results is given in \Cref{a:handwritten_comparison}.
-Overall, the automatically generated code has an overhead of 62\% in terms of code length (including automatic reentrancy protection).
-An exception is the NFT auction, where \tool's code is 35\% shorter.
-This is mostly due to code duplication at various locations in the handwritten contract which is needed to structure the code and make it readable.
-This is not necessary if the code is correct by construction.
-It seems that \tool has an advantage in terms of code length for more complicated and thus generally longer smart contracts.

-We measured the gas consumption using the Truffle Suite~\cite{truffle}.
-Our synthesized code consumes 40\% more gas than the handwritten, non-verified code.
-Without \tool's automatic prevention of reentrancy attacks, there is only a 25\% overhead.
-We see that the average gas overhead is 50.6\% for parameterized specification as compared to 34.5\% for non-parameterized contracts.
-This is because the implementation of the hierarchical systems and the sharing of knowledge needs some machinery like additional enums and mappings.

-\paragraph{Comparison to Other Approaches with Formal Guarantees.} It is to be expected that automatically generated code is not as efficient as handwritten one.
-We therefore evaluate our code with respect to two comparable formal approaches that also automatically generate Solidity code.
-The first approach synthesizes a state machine from LTL specifications and translates the result to Solidity code~\cite{DBLP:journals/corr/abs-1906-02906}.
-The approach does not include any reasoning about the data flow in the fields or the arguments of a method.
-The second approach, the \textsc{VeriSolid} framework~\cite{DBLP:conf/fc/MavridouL18,MavridouLSD19}, generates Solidity code from a handwritten state machine.

-The only benchmark available for all three approaches is the blinded auction contract.
-We make sure that the code is comparable by 1) adding a missing guard on the time requirements to \cite{DBLP:journals/corr/abs-1906-02906}' code, which was present in the specification but not in the Solidity code, 2) removing additional requirements that make sure only the owner can call certain methods from \tool's code and 3) removing reentrancy protection in \tool's and \textsc{VeriSolid}'s code.